 It’s almost here.
-Summer fun and holidays are starting to phase out and the reality of heading back to school is kicking in fast for families.
-For some, it might be just “another” new year, but for others it would be completely new and a lot of the times, clueless.
+Summer fun and holidays are winding down, and the reality of heading back to school is kicking in fast for families.
+For some, it’s just “another” new year.
+For others, it’s a whole new experience and it can feel overwhelming.

 Don’t panic.
 You’re not alone in this.